 Vancouver Rent Bank

-Vancouver Rent Bank Drop-in has reopened on Thursdays from 11-2PM at RayCam community time Centre, located at 920 East Hastings Street.
-Starting Thursday July 13, 2023.
+Vancouver Rent Bank Drop-in hours are on Thursday from 10-1pm at RayCam Community Centre, located at 920 East Hastings Street.

 What Can Vancouver Rent Bank Do For me?